Stinger05189/project-file-exporter/README.md

 ## Building the Executable

-The project is configured to be packaged into a single, standalone executable (`.exe`) using PyInstaller.
+The project can be packaged into a single, standalone executable (`.exe` on Windows) using PyInstaller.

 **1. Install PyInstaller**
 If you haven't already, install PyInstaller into your active virtual environment: